 Steve: Deeply thinking….I see and couldn't agree more.
 We need to break free from the misconception that a full-time ScrumMaster is an unnecessary expense.
 The benefits they bring to the table far outweigh the costs.

-Steve was convinced and invested in long term agility for his teams and organization by hiring most Scrum Masters in full time dedicated capacity.
+Steve was convinced and decided to invest in increasing agility for his teams and organization.
+He decided to hire several Scrum Masters in full time dedicated capacity.
 The Scrum Masters were nurtured and empowered to play their roles effectively.

-Conclusion: The data clearly demonstrates the positive impact of having a full-time Scrum Master.
-Although there were initial challenges, the dedicated Scrum Master played a crucial role in improving team velocity, reducing defects, and shortening project delivery times.
+The data demonstrated clearly, there is value in having a full-time Scrum Master.
+Honestly, there were challenges in the beginning.
+But, with time, the dedicated Scrum Master (nurtured and empowered) played a crucial role in improving team velocity, reducing defects, and shortening project delivery times.

-The support provided by the Scrum Master, including coaching, training, and facilitating effective collaboration, allowed the team to overcome obstacles and continuously improve.
+The support provided by the Scrum Master, including coaching and training the teams, facilitating effective teamwork and collaboration, improved team behaviors and allowed the team to overcome obstacles.
+As a result, teams improved continuously.

-Investing in a full-time Scrum Master proves to be beneficial for achieving higher productivity, improved quality, and timely project deliveries.
+Investing in a full-time Scrum Master does prove to be beneficial and impactful.
+It helps in achieving higher productivity, improved quality, and timely project deliveries.

-Remember, agile success isn't just about implementing a process; it's about fostering a culture of collaboration, transparency, and continuous learning.
-Invest in full time dedicated Scrum Masters and empower them to unleash their full potential.
-They will help your teams achieve greatness!
+Remember, agile is not only about the process.
+If implemented wisely, it also impacts collaboration, transparency, and continuous learning.
+Invest in full time dedicated Scrum Masters.
+Support, nurture and empower them to see their full value.
+They will indeed help your teams achieve greatness!